-Google Fired Employees Who Asked ‘Are You Helping Cage Children At The Border’
+Google Allegedly Fired Employees For Asking ‘Are You Helping Cage Children At The Border’

 Google workers are countering this information with their own statement, noting that Google typically allows staffers to review any project documents in circulation.
 This transparency was apparently a key feature in the open culture at Google.

 “The company describes it as a benefit in recruiting and even encourages new hires to read docs from projects all across the company.
 Which documents were off-limits after this policy change?
 The policy was unclear, even explicitly stating the documents didn’t have to be labeled to be off-limits.
 No meaningful guidance has ever been offered on how employees could consistently comply with this policy.
-The policy change amounted to: access at your own risk and let executives figure out whether you should be punished after the fact.”
+The policy change amounted to: access at your own risk and let executives figure out whether you should be punished after the fact,” the statement reads.

 These changes are part of an ongoing shift at the company.
 According to Gizmodo, the company removed its famous “don’t be evil” mandate from its website.
 Employees often looked to that tenet as a guiding principle for how they developed technology and treated their userbase.
-The tech company has also hired an anti-union consulting firm to assist with its employee relations, as reported in an article from Forbes.
+The tech company has also hired an anti-union consulting firm to assist with its employee relations, according to Forbes.

 Google staffers have received an outpouring of support on Twitter, with high profile advocates like presidential contender Bernie Sanders tweeting to show solidarity with the workers.

 These events occur alongside ongoing discussions about the future of big tech and the complexities they present to antitrust law.
-The Inquisitr reported that one in three Americans agreed that large tech corporations should be divided as to not monopolize the market.
+As previously reported by The Inquisitr, one in three Americans agreed that large tech corporations should be divided as to not monopolize the market.